Taking Care of Your Newborn’s Umbilical Cord

 When Does the Umbilical Cord Stump Fall Off?

-In some cases, there may be an underlying medical condition that’s causing the umbilical cord stump to not fall off.
+In some cases, there may be an underlying medical condition that’s causing the umbilical cord stump not to fall off.

-Umbilical Cord Healing Stages
+Umbilical Cord Healing Process and Stages

 As we mentioned above, once the clamp is removed from the umbilical cord, a small stump will remain attached to your baby’s belly button.